Image pipeline

 image/gif, and golang.org/x/image.
 No CGo, no system libraries, no

 native build step.
-The API surface is inspired by Bun.Image; the
+The API is inspired by Bun.Image; the

 implementation is independent.